OpenGammaProject/Tiny-3mm-MicroFC-Carrier-Board/README.md

 # Tiny 3mm MicroFC SiPM Carrier Board

 Tiny carrier board for a 3 mm C-Series MICROFC-60035-SMT silicon photomultiplier by [onsemi](https://www.onsemi.com/pdf/datasheet/microc-series-d.pdf).
 PCB size is 6 x 6 mm.
 The solder pads for the SiPM are slightly bigger than they need to so that you can easily hand-solder everything.
-You can buy all the parts and the PCB using [Kitspace](https://kitspace.org/opengammaproject/Tiny-3mm-MicroFC-Carrier-Board) (non-affiliated).

 <p align="center">
   <img alt="Front Side PCB Rendering" title="Front Side PCB Rendering" src="docs/pcb_front.png" height="300px">